 Explore nearby treasures like the National Parks or venture off virtually to places such as Germany's UNESCO natural and cultural heritage sites, the Great Barrier Reef (Australia), Hang Son Doong (Vietnam), Machu Picchu (Peru), North Island (New Zealand), Stonehenge (UK) and Victoria Falls (Zambia).
 Watch live footage of Gorillas on the Tayna Nature Reserve (DRC) or a live streamed Safari on the Djuma Private Game Reserve (South Africa).
-And follow along with the French Embassy as they deliver culture to your couch.
+And follow these scenic destinations on Instagram!

 Watch a Film or Read a Book.

 Tune in to Netflix and enjoy an international film with friends, watch online adaptations of your favorite Shakespeare play or take advantage of UD’s extensive online database to enjoy a multitude of movies, both in English and other languages.
 Rather bury yourself in a book?
 Take a look at this National Geographic list of 10 titles that will take you on real-life adventures.